alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 As a consolation there are [unofficial records](https://en.wikipedia.org/wiki/Lockheed_SR-71_Blackbird#Records) that go beyond that.

-Anyway there are plenty of rocket-powered planes that have flown quite faster.
+Anyway there are plenty of rocket-powered planes that have flown faster.
 The [North American X-15](https://en.wikipedia.org/wiki/North_American_X-15) has the current record at 2020 m/s (7270 km/h or 4517 mph),
 reached more than 50 years ago in 1967.